-Reviewer 1.
-Variant 1 of the attack is very similar to the attack Comment described in Schadt et al. (Nature Genetics 2012) which the authors cite.
+Reviewer Comment 1.
+Variant 1 of the attack is very similar to the attack described in Schadt et al. (Nature Genetics 2012) which the authors cite.
 The only difference is that here the authors explore the number of eQTLs to use while Schadt uses 1000 top cis eQTLs.
-Variant 2 is novel as it relaxes the requirement that the attacker has access to joint genotype-gene expression data to learn the prediction Author [[Clarify contribution]] Response We understand that the motivation for extremity attack may not be well-stated in our manuscript.
+Variant 2 is novel as it relaxes the requirement that the attacker has access to joint genotype-gene expression data to learn the prediction model.
+The authors need to do a better job of clarifying their contribution and motivating the reason why variant 2 is realistic.
+Author Response We agree that we may have not clearly stated our contributions.
+We are listing them below for clarification: In Section 2.2, we are proposing quantification metrics that measure the tradeoff between predictability of the genotypes and the information leakage in the predicted genotypes.
+These metrics that we proposed can be utilized for evaluating the extent of leakage and the corresponding risk (predictability) of individual characterization while new phenotype-genotype correlation datasets are being released.
+Deleted: [[Clarify contribution]]¶ Attack Variant 1 (Section 2.3) is a generalized analysis of the linking attack, where the attacker knows perfectly the joint expression-genotype distribution.
+Although seems similar to Schadt et al study, we do not assume a specific model of prediction.
+In Schadt et al, the authors utilize a Gaussian approximation for genotype predictions.
+This enables a more THIS generalized analysis of the linking attacks in the 3-step analysis framework that we proposed.
+Attack Variant 2 (Section 2.4) is the extremity attack.
+This attack is an instantiation of the 3-step decomposition, and also illustration of het a model free approach can reach very high linking accuracy.
+As explained by the reviewers, we are investigating whether the attacker can just use a measure of "outlierness" in the gene expression levels for genotype prediction.
+We then evaluate under different situations the viability of this novel attack.
+We understand that the motivation for extremity attack may not be well-stated in our manuscript.
 Extremity is a fairly central concept in privacy.
 This is because the individuals who are outliers in certain characteristics are statistically more distinguishable than other samples, which makes them more prone to be targeted by the privacy breaching attacks.
 For example, k-anonymization aim to protect published datasets at statistical indistinguishability of the rare and extreme features by different methods (e.g. censoring, swapping data, adding noise) so as to protect it.
 In our study, the attacker uses extremity to evaluate the outlierness of the individuals' phenotypes, predicting genotypes distinguishing them from other individuals.
-Since the extremity is simple to estimate from the data, which can be combined with the proposed modelfree estimation procedure, the extremity based attack can be implemented easily, which makes it fairly accessible and realistic, in most situations.
-Excerpt From Revised Manuscript
+Since the extremity is simple to estimate from the data, which can be combined with the proposed model- free estimation procedure the extremity based attack can be implemented easily which makes it fairly accessible and realistic implemented easily, which makes it fainy accessible driv redistic Excernt From แท แบอเ อแนลแบบอ.
+Revised Manuscript 1